 As an employer, you have responsibilities to protect your employees, which includes a legal requirement to have employers’ liability insurance.

 Work-related injuries are still alarmingly high.
 There are around 64,000 non-fatal injuries to workers, and 80,000 workers suffering from work-related illnesses each year in the construction industry alone.
 There are 1,860 workplace injuries per 100,000 workers across all industries.
-So, it’s vital that you, as an employer, are covered – whatever your business.
-As an employer, you need to keep up-to-date with current Health and Safety at Work regulations.
-If you don’t, it might invalidate your employers’ liability cover.
+So, it’s vital that you, as an employer, are covered whatever your business.
+Once you take out employers’ liability cover, you need to keep up-to-date with current Health and Safety at Work regulations.
+If you don’t, it might invalidate your cover.

 The exceptions are: